Aligning the Spectrum: Hybrid Graph Pre-training and Prompt Tuning across Homophily and Heterophily: Methodology

 \subsection{Hybrid Spectral Filter Backbone}

-Theorem \ref{theorem:spe_spe} shows that the filter performs well on graphs with similar spectral characteristics.
-Thus, to generalize across graphs with varying spectral distributions, we need to capture information from a wide range of frequencies.
-Recently, several works \cite{tang2022rethinking,xu2024revisiting} attempt to utilize the Beta distribution as the basis for the graph filter, thereby obtaining the Beta wavelet GNN (BWGNN).
-This approach is favored for its excellent spectral locality, which allows BWGNN to consist of a set of filters, each focusing on different frequency components.
-Thus, we adopt BWGNN as our backbone model, and we also evaluate the performance of other hybrid GNN backbones in Section \ref{section:compat_invest}.
-The graph filters can be formulated as:
+To generalize across graphs with varying spectral distributions, we require a backbone capable of capturing information from a wide range of frequencies.
+We adopt the Beta Wavelet GNN (BWGNN) \cite{tang2022rethinking} as our backbone implementation due to its flexible band-pass properties, where each focuses on different frequency components.
+The graph filters are formulated as:

-where $B(k+1,r+1)=\frac{k!r!}{(k+r+1)!}$ is a constant.
+where $B(k+1,r+1)=\frac{k!r!}{(k+r+1)!}$ is the Beta constant.
 With different constant values of $k$ and $r$, $g_{k,r}$ possesses different spectral characteristics.
-Setting $k + r = C$ as a constant, we obtain a group of $C + 1$ graph filters $g_{\beta}=(g_{0,C},g_{1,C-1},\cdots,g_{C,0})$.
-Here, $g_{k,C-k}$ is a $C$ power polynomial, indicating $C$-hop neighbors are considered.
-Specifically, $g_{0,C}$ is a low-pass filter, $g_{C,0}$ is a high-pass filter, and others are band-pass filters of different frequencies.
-More details and visualization of BWGNN are provided in Appendix \ref{section:appendix_bwgnn} and Figure \ref{figs:bwgnn}.

-With the above hybrid graph filters, we can obtain a group of representations from different filters:
+By setting $k + r = C$ as a constant, we obtain a group of filters $g_{\beta}=(g_{0,C},g_{1,C-1},\cdots,g_{C,0})$.
+Here, $g_{k,C-k}$ acts as a specific spectral filter.
+More details and visualization of BWGNN are in Appendix \ref{section:appendix_bwgnn} and Figure \ref{figs:bwgnn}.
+We also evaluate the performance of other hybrid GNN backbones in Section \ref{section:compat_invest}.
+With these filters, we extract spectral representations from multiple filters:

 Here the $i$-th row of $\mathbf{Z}^k$, i.e., $\mathbf{z}_i^k$, is the representation of node $v_i$ under the $k$-th filter.